 Try it before you buy it!

 Interested in trying induction cooking?
-EBCE has partnered with several municipalities in Alameda County to offer a free cooktop lending program.
-Due to COVID-19, we have delayed the launch of this program.
-Complete the form linked below and we'll contact you with program details when we launch.
+EBCE has partnered with several cities in Alameda County to offer a free induction cooktop lending program to residents.
+Due to COVID-19, some cities are delaying their launch of this program.
+If your city isn’t listed here just yet, fill out the form linked below and we’ll keep you in the loop if things change!

 Things to consider